fedimint/fedimint/docs/mutinynet-setup-docs.md

 # Setting up a 3/4 Federation + Lightning Gateway on Mutinynet

+## Intro

+What is fedimint.
+Community custody.
+Trusted people who custody assets.

+Fedimint is a federated chaumian ecash mint, built on bitcoin, compatible with the lightning network.

+This is a guide for setting up a 3/4 federation + lightning gateway on mutinynet.
+This is a good setup for a developer to get started with fedimint and start building applications on top of it.

 ## Step 1.
 Provisioning VPS's
 For this setup we'll be setting up a 3/4 Federation, then a Lightning Gateway to service the federation.
 The default docker install scripts install both the fedimint daemon and gateway on each machine.

 Fedimint can run with any t/n configuration including 1/1, so feel free to use any number of machines you want or just run it locally.
 However the power of fedimint is in the redundancy of the federation, and at the end of this guide we'll see how we can kill a machine and the federation will continue to function.

 I'll be using Digital Ocean, Linode, and Amazon EC2 for this guide, but any VPS provider or your own hardware will work if it can run Linux and Docker.
-Feel free to use
+Feel free to use whichever you're most comfortable with or prefer.
+We recommend Digital Ocean for the best experience.

 ### 1.1.
 Digital Ocean Setup

+- Create a new droplet, use the default parameters for a $12 2GB RAM/1 CPU machine.

 - Default Ubuntu image